 Internal hiring at one job level creates new vacancies, strengthening incentives at lower levels.

-Internal hiring has less upside potential than external hiring because there is little uncertainty about productivity.
+Internal hiring has less upside potential than external hiring because there is little uncertainty about an applicant’s star potential.

-A firm’s workers might grow complacent and lazy without the prospect of external hiring.
+A firm’s workers might grow complacent and lazy without the prospect of at least some external hiring.

 Internal hiring limits the infusion of new knowledge and ideas into the firm.

-Internal hiring restricts the size of the applicant pool.
+Internal hiring restricts the size of the applicant pool, potentially shutting out some stars.

-The new vacancies created in a firm by internal hiring are associated with additional recruitment, screening, orientation, and training costs.
+The new vacancies created by an internal hiring policy are associated with additional recruitment, screening, orientation, and training costs.